Portland Eczema Treatments

-Atopic Dermatitis which is also known as eczema is a common itchy skin disease that typically starts early in infancy or childhood.
+Atopic Dermatitis which is also known as eczema is a common itchy skin disease in Portland that typically starts early in infancy or childhood.
 It affects approximately 17% of children and usually begins in the first year of life.
 The symptoms include intense itching along with red scaly lesions.
 Most children grow out eczema.

 We are learning more about the cause of Atopic Dermatitis each year.
 Recently it was found that many patients with eczema have a mutation in a gene that produces a protein called fillagrin.
 Fillagrin is necessary for the barrier of our skin to be intact and protecting.
 The defect leads to immune/inflammatory dysregulation.
 What this means is that environmental triggers, dry skin, skin infections will all be potential triggers for flaring and worsening the eruption.
 In addition we know there is a genetic predisposition for patients to develop eczema.
 If a first-degree family member has either eczema, hayfever or asthma an individual is predisposed to get any one of those three (eczema, hayfever or asthma.)
 Food allergies rarely play a role as the cause of eczema.

 So, throughout the life of someone with eczema there is an increased risk of developing both hayfever and/or asthma.
 Unfortunately, many children maintain hyperirritable, dry, itchy and rashy skin well beyond childhood with flares that come and go.